riebecj/reflex-vite-config-plugin/README.md

 ### Q: Can I override the default Reflex Vite configuration?
 A: That depends.
 The plugin uses deep `dict` merging, so MOST of your configuration will override defaults but lists of items are concantenated rather than overridden.
 That being said, it is ***not*** recommended to override Reflex's defaults as it can break Reflex/Vite in unexpected ways.

----

-Made with ❤️ for the Reflex community